arc42/arc42.de-site/README.md

 * home.md is the homepage, it's mapped (via permalink) to "/".

-* The timeline (in `/termine`) is based upon [w3schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_timeline)

 ## Local development

 > Prequisite: Local build uses a Docker container.
-You therefore have to have a docker installed.
+You therefore have to have Docker installed.

 1. checkout the repo
-1.
+2. run the script `_manage-site.sh`

+It will start a local jekyll and will serve the generated content on `0.0.0.0:4000`

+## Custom css

+* The timeline (in `/termine`) is based upon [w3schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_timeline)
+* Some buttons are also based upon w3schools definition.

+Custom css is located in `/assets/css`, the required import statement in `/assets/css/main.scss`

 ## Form support (for "Anmeldung") and Spam protection
 We use [formspark.io](formspark.io) as backend provider for our "Anmeldung".